 Is there any risk in delaying surgery?

 If you are considering having surgery for an RA-related joint problem, you are probably struggling with significant disability and loss of function.
 However, your surgery may not be an immediate emergency (unless you’ve torn or injured a tendon or ligament) and you certainly have time to consider the risks and benefits.
 One of the factors that you should think about is the increased risk associated with waiting too long before having your surgery.
-For instance, if you are considering hip or knee replacement, if you choose to delay the procedure, with active RA, muscles can contract over time and other structural changes can occur that may make surgery more difficult and decrease the chances of success.
+For instance, if you are considering hip or knee replacement and have active RA, delaying the procedure increases the risk of the muscles contracting over time and other structural changes occurring that may make surgery more difficult and decrease the chances of success.